joelek/atlas/readme.md

 Child records matching certain criteria may be retrieved using the `filter(keysRecord, anchor, limit)` method.
 The method will return all orphaned child records when invoked without arguments.

-* The `keysRecord` argument may be used to specify the identifying fields of the parent record in question.
+* The `keysRecord` argument may be used to specify the identifying fields of the parent record in question at minimum.
-* The `anchor` argument may be used to specify the identifying fields of the last child record seen.
+* The `anchor` argument may be used to specify the identifying fields of the last child record seen at minimum.
 The first record returned will be the record located directly after the anchor.
 * The `limit` argument may be used to specify the maximum number of records to return.

 #### Lookup

 Parent records may be looked up using the `lookup(keysRecord)` method.
 The method will return undefined if the corresponding child record is orphaned.

-* The `keysRecord` argument must be used to specify the identifying fields of the child record in question.
+* The `keysRecord` argument must be used to specify the identifying fields of the child record in question at minimum.

 ### Queries